Year of Admission: 2000

 Lee McIntosh

-Lee is a specialist in public, regulatory and approvals law.
+Lee is a barrister at Francis Burt Chambers specialising in public, regulatory and approvals law.

-She accept briefs for advice and advocacy work in:
+Lee accepts briefs (including direct briefs) for advice and advocacy work (including tribunal matters) in:

-She was Deputy Chair of the Environmental Protection Authority from 2020 to July 2025 (and retains a non -operational role until October 2025).
+Lee was Deputy Chair of the Environmental Protection Authority from 2020 to October 2025.

 Prior to this she practiced for more than 20 years at King and Wood Mallesons in Perth and Sydney as a highly regarded corporate approvals and regulatory lawyer, specialising in environment, planning and heritage.